ANL-CEEESA/MIPLearn/docs/customization.md

 ### Adjusting component aggressiveness

-The aggressiveness of classification components (such as `PrimalSolutionComponent` and `LazyConstraintComponent`) can be adjusted through the `threshold` constructor argument.
-Internally, these components ask the ML models how confident they are on each prediction (through the `predict_proba` method in the sklearn API), and only take into account predictions which have probabilities above the threshold.
+The aggressiveness of classification components, such as `PrimalSolutionComponent` and `LazyConstraintComponent`, can be adjusted through the `threshold` constructor argument.
+Internally, these components ask the machine learning models how confident are they on each prediction they make, then automatically discard all predictions that have low confidence.
+The `threshold` argument specifies how confident should the ML models be for a prediction to be considered trustworthy.
 Lowering a component's threshold increases its aggressiveness, while raising a component's threshold makes it more conservative.

-MIPLearn also includes `MinPrecisionThreshold`, a dynamic threshold which adjusts itself automatically during training to achieve a minimum desired true positive rate (also known as precision).
-The example below shows how to initialize a `PrimalSolutionComponent` which achieves 95% precision, possibly at the cost of a lower recall.
-To make the component more aggressive, this precision may be lowered.
+For example, if the ML model predicts that a certain binary variable will assume value `1.0` in the optimal solution with 75% confidence, and if the `PrimalSolutionComponent` is configured to discard all predictions with less than 90% confidence, then this variable will not be included in the predicted MIP start.

+MIPLearn currently provides two types of thresholds:

+* `MinProbabilityThreshold(p: float)` A threshold which indicates that a prediction is trustworthy if its probability of being correct, as computed by the machine learning model, is above a fixed value `p`.
+* `MinPrecisionThreshold(p: float)` A dynamic threshold which automatically adjusts itself during training to ensure that the component achieves at least a given precision `p` on the training data set.
+Note that increasing a component's precision may reduce its recall.

+The example below shows how to configure `PrimalSolutionComponent` to achieve at least 95% precision.
+Other components are configured similarly.

 ```python
 PrimalSolutionComponent(threshold=MinPrecisionThreshold(0.95))